TFFN vs. THHN

 How Is TFFN Wiring Used?

-A TFFN conductor has many applications due to its smaller size and greater flexibility that need wiring rated up to 600 volts.
+A TFFN conductor has many applications due to its smaller size and greater flexibility, which means that wiring rated up to 600 volts is needed.
 For situations that require fixture wire, use TFFN.
 Fixture wiring is the main use for TFFN wire.

 When using wiring for fixtures, it must remain inside a light fixture or connect the fixture to the branch circuit.
 The capacity of TFFN wiring to stand up to high heat levels is especially beneficial when used inside lighting fixtures that could have higher operating temperatures than the surrounding environment.

 You could use TFFN wiring for control circuits.
-However, for branch and main circuits, use the larger sizes of THHN to handle the higher amounts of power.
+However, for branch and main circuits, use larger THHN wiring to handle the higher amounts of power.

 Which Is Best: TFFN vs. THHN vs. THWN?